ntvs/mvmodels/README.md

 npm i mongoose
 ```

-Then, install this package using NPM, simply run:
+Then, install this package using NPM by running:
 ```
 npm i mvmodels
 ```